-RDoC’s Resiliency Curriculum is practical, skills-based, and designed to help mitigate stress and optimize performance.
+RDoC’s Resiliency Curriculum is a practical, skills-based program that is designed to help mitigate stress and optimize performance.
 It is instrumental in helping residents overcome both the anticipated and the unexpected adversities of medical training.
-The Resiliency Curriculum promotes the importance of mental resiliency in physicians by fostering supportive learning environments and advocating for a systematic approach to understanding and addressing stressors.
-Resiliency training prepares residents to transition to rewarding, and sustainable careers − which yields benefits for patients and Canada’s healthcare system as a whole.
+The Resiliency Curriculum promotes the importance of fostering supportive learning environments and advocates for a systematic approach to understanding and addressing stressors.
+Resiliency training prepares residents to transition to rewarding and sustainable careers − which yields benefits for patients and Canada’s healthcare system as a whole.

 The main component of RDoC’s Resiliency Curriculum is the Resident Module, a 3-hour interactive workshop facilitated by RDoC’s resiliency peer trainers.

 RDoC has also created a Leadership Module intended for anyone in the postgraduate medical education environment who wishes to champion resident resiliency and well-being.

-The Train-the-Trainer program was developed to recruit resident volunteers across Canada who will deliver these modules to their peers and colleagues.
+The Train-the-Trainer Program was designed to recruit resident volunteers across Canada who will deliver these modules to their peers and colleagues.

-A variety of booster modules will supplement the core resiliency training.
+A variety of Booster Modules are in development to supplement the core training.